Andrea della Robbia: Biography

 Born in Florence, Robbia was the son of Marco della Robbia, whose brother, Luca della Robbia, popularized the use of glazed terra-cotta for sculpture.
 Andrea became Luca's pupil, and was the most important artist of ceramic glaze of the times.

 He carried on the production of the enamelled reliefs on a much larger scale than his uncle had ever done; he also extended its application to various architectural uses, such as friezes and to the making of lavabos, fountains and large retables.
 One variety of method was introduced in his enamelled work.
 Sometimes he omitted the enamel on the face and hands of his figures, especially in those cases where he had treated the heads in a realistic manner; as, for example, in the tympanum relief of the meeting of St Domenic and St Francis in the loggia of the Florentine hospital of San Paolo, a design suggested by a fresco of Fra Angelico's in the cloister of St Mark's.

-One of the most remarkable works by Andrea is the series of medallions with reliefs of the Infant Jesus in white on a blue ground set on the front of the foundling hospital in Florence.
-These child-figures are modelled with skill and variety, no two being alike.
+One of the most remarkable works by Andrea is the series of reliefs with babies wrapped in sleeves in white on blue ground set in the already existing tondos on the front of the foundling hospital in Florence.
+These child-figures from atound 1490 are modelled with skill and variety, no two being alike.
 Andrea also produced, for guilds and private persons, a large number of reliefs of the Madonna and Child varied with much invention.
 These are frequently framed with realistic yet decorative garlands of fruit and flowers painted with coloured enamels, while the main relief is left white.
 The hospital of San Paolo, near Santa Maria Novella, has also a number of fine medallions with reliefs of saints, two of Christ Healing the Sick, and two fine portraits, under which are white plaques inscribed "DALL ANNO 1451 ALL ANNO 1495".
 The first of these dates is the year when the hospital was rebuilt owing to a papal brief sent to the archbishop of Florence.